sanjay-rajjan/sanjay-rajjan/README.md

 📜 About  me:
 Hello, I’m Sanjay Rajjan, a student at Prosper High School.
 I started learning computer programming in middle school through the Make.Hack.Build program at https://dospace.org/.
-I’m also a member of the varsity tennis team at PHS and enjoy playing and coaching chess in my free time.
+I’m also a member of the varsity tennis team at PHS.
+I enjoy playing and coaching chess in my free time.
 I founded the Chess Club at Prosper High School and established a non-profit organization called [Chess Together] to teach chess to kids and special children.
-I’ve coached over 50 kids through the PHS Chess Club and Chess Together Non-Profit organization.
+I’ve coached over 50 kids through the PHS Chess Club and Chess Together Non-Profit Organization.

 ```